 So when Aladdin contacted me about sending me some new products to use as the catalyst for a party, I was in.
 Just because was good enough, but because I love a theme, I decided that “Our Books are Done” was super appropriate.
 (Technically, I actually still have edits to do on my book, but the manuscript being turned in and Matthew’s book being done seemed good enough to me!)

 With my dad being here last weekend and then working all week, I knew the party couldn’t be elaborate.
-Here my tips for keeping things simple, while still throwing a great party.
+Here my tips for keeping things simple, while still throwing a great party for 50 people.